ericanaglik/cracking-the-coding-interview-prep/arrays-and-strings/README.md

 > From 1.8: zeroMatrix()

+### The ForEach Loop

-- The for each loop that allows you to call a function on each element of your iterable
+Allows you to call a function on each element of your iterable

 ``` javascript
 rowsSet.forEach(myFunction)